reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

-show no *magical function* to perform such calculation in a single line of code, but instead a sequence of steps using Reaktoro's components (classes, methods) to enrich your understanding of how Reaktoro can be used for solving this and many other different chemical reaction modeling problems.
+show no *magical function* to perform such calculation in a single line of code, but instead a sequence of steps using Reaktoro's components (classes, methods) to enrich your understanding of how Reaktoro can be used for solving this and many other different chemical reaction modelling problems.

-To calculate the solubility of |CO2| in a NaCl brine, we need two phases in our chemical system: an *aqueous phase* to represent our NaCl brine, and a *gaseous phase* to represent our |CO2| gas.
+To calculate the solubility of |CO2| in the NaCl brine, we need two phases in chemical system: an *aqueous phase* to represent our NaCl brine, and a *gaseous phase* for |CO2| gas.
 Next, we formulate and solve a *chemical equilibrium problem*, in which 10 mol of |CO2| is mixed with 1 kg of |H2O| and 1 mol of NaCl, at 60°C and 100 bar.
-The solution to this problem is a *chemical equilibrium state* from which we can inspect how much |CO2| exist in the gaseous phase and compare this with the initial amount of |CO2| we used to mix with |H2O| and NaCl.
+The solution to this problem is a *chemical equilibrium state*, from which we can inspect how much |CO2| exists in the gaseous phase and compare this with the initial amount of |CO2| we used to mix with |H2O| and NaCl.